 Earning College Credit in High School

 Wylie ISD provides a wide-range of college-level courses across all disciplines.
-All of the following courses provide an option to receive college credit through partnerships with College Board, Collin College, and the University of Texas.
+All of the following courses provide an option to receive college credit through partnerships with College Board and Collin College.
 By taking college-level coursework, students can get a jump-start on college, saving both time and money.
 Students must meet admission requirements for the college in order to complete the dual credit course.
-Pre-AP PreCalculus for college credit is offered through a partnership with the University of Texas OnRamps program.
 The remaining Dual Credit courses are offered through a partnership with Collin College.
 All courses will transfer to programs of study at those institutions.
 Students interested in going to other colleges/universities are encouraged to contact those institutions directly for additional information about how these courses will transfer to those institutions.
 Dual credit course sections must be taken in the correct sequence.
 Students may not drop AP U. S. History to enroll in college U.S. History at the second semester.
 Technical Dual Credit courses that may also satisfy a core course credit will not be included in the local weighted GPA.

 ELA SCIENCE SOCIAL STUDIES MATH AP English III (11th)

 Dual Credit English IV (12th)

 AP Physics 1 (11th-12th)

 AP Biology (10th-12th)